Michael Rose (British Army officer): Military career

 On graduation from university, having gained a Bachelor of Arts degree, Rose joined the Regular Army Coldstream Guards as a second lieutenant on 22 October 1964. and was promoted lieutenant on the same day.
 Rose was promoted major on 31 December 1972, and after attending the Staff College, Camberley, became the Brigade Major of the 16th Parachute Brigade from 1973 until 1975, serving in Northern Ireland attached to the Devon and Dorset Regiment and being awarded a Mention in Despatches.
 He was promoted lieutenant colonel on 30 June 1978, and was commanding officer of 22 SAS from 1979 to 1982, as part of which he was in control of the operation to free the hostages of the Iranian Embassy Siege in 1980; he was portrayed by Robert Portal in the 2017 film about the siege, 6 Days.
 Rose was appointed an Officer of the Order of the British Empire on 7 January 1980.
 Serving in Northern Ireland in 1981, Rose was awarded the Queen's Gallantry Medal, which was not gazetted until 1994.

-Rose commanded Special Service operations in-theatre during the Falklands War, following which he was promoted to colonel on 30 June 1982, and Mentioned in Despatches.
+Rose commanded SAS operations in-theatre during the Falklands War, following which he was promoted to colonel on 30 June 1982, and Mentioned in Despatches.
 He conducted negotiations with the Argentine forces to arrange their surrender deploying some of the skills that he had learnt from the Iranian Embassy siege.

 After being promoted brigadier on 31 December 1983, Rose served as the commander of the 39th Infantry Brigade from 1983 to 1985.
 He was appointed a Commander of the Order of the British Empire in April 1986.
 From 1987 until 1988, Rose was Commandant of the School of Infantry, and from 1988 until 1989, the first Director Special Forces.
 He attended the Royal College of Defence Studies.